Railway accidents in Vietnam: Derailments

 Failure by train drivers to decrease speed along dangerous sections of track occasionally cause derailments; the 2005 Phú Lộc derailment is one such example, which led to 13 casualties and hundreds of injuries when a train derailed along the Hải Vân Pass between Da Nang and Huế.
 Weather can also be a factor in derailments, as seen on September 6, 2010, when a passenger train from Hanoi to Lào Cai was derailed by a landslide that followed several days of heavy rain, killing two people.

 Bridge failure

 Main railway lines have a maximum speed of 70 km/h, but trains regularly slow to 30 km/h (and even 5 km/h in some cases) around bridges, many of which were damaged during the war and which still suffer from structural safety problems.
 Along with speed limits, weight limits are also in place on bridges.
-At least one major railway accident, the 1953 Col des Nuages derailment, happened due to a bridge failure; however, the failure was due to a bomb attack carried out by the Viet Minh, rather than pre-existing structural weakness.
+At least one major railway derailment, the 1953 Col des Nuages derailment, happened due to a bridge failure; however, the failure was due to a bomb attack carried out by the Viet Minh, rather than pre-existing structural weakness.